-Any U.S. citizen that’s otherwise eligible for Social Security Disability (SSD) can receive benefits, even if living overseas.
+Any United States citizen who’s otherwise eligible for Social Security Disability (SSD) can receive benefits, even if living overseas.
 There are however, certain countries the Social Security Administration (SSA) cannot mail benefit checks to, and payments cannot be processed and sent to someone other than you.

 The SSA considers any stay outside the U.S. or its protectorates (e.g. Puerto Rico, Guam, etc.) that lasts longer than 30 days to be residence outside the U.S. rather than just a visit.
 Therefore, any stay lasting 30 days or more requires you report your status change to the SSA, including submitting change of address information.